qasimwarraich/cli-tutor/README.md

 ### Getting started

-To simply try out the tool in a safe dockerized environment visit:
+To simply try out the tool in a safe containerised environment visit:

 [Link to Web Version](https://clitutor.chistole.ch)